 Addressing Non-Point Sources:

-TMDLs are usually only effective at addressing non point sources when enough interest is present from the community, local governments, or water quality advocacy groups, to carry out the implimentation plan.
+TMDLs are usually only effective at addressing non point sources when enough interest is present from the community, local governments, or water quality advocacy groups, to implement the TMDL.

 Anyone whose interests may be affected by a TMDL project should be involved.
 Examples of participants include permitted wastewater dischargers, municipal and county governments, agricultural producers and groups, environmental and recreational groups, or other water users.
 State and federal agencies, as well as experts from universities, should also participate to provide technical and scientific support.